-Remember, a shower door swings both ways so as long as you can open it one way and reach your controls, it works.
+Remember, most shower doors swing both ways so as long as you can open it one way and reach your controls, it works.

 If you can’t, then another revision is definitely in order.
 You can usually fix the issue by moving either the controls or the door.